faked86/simple-language-interpreter/README.md

 ## Description
 University project...

-it's interpretor of simple language maded up by my university teacher.
+it's interpretor of simple language maded up by one of my university teacher's student.
 It was so long ago, I can't remember it's syntax.
 But this program is working...
 You can try and help me figure out syntax of this languge :)